 You see it everywhere: outside, on the sidewalk, tiny little ants walk in a line, carrying breadcrumbs back to their nest.
 Bees buzz around the flowers, intent on gathering nectar to take back to their hive.
 You even see it in the skyscrapers rising up into the clouds, the organized roads and streets that take … Continue reading The Power of Teamwork

 How can we understand nature?
-The Art of Interpretation

 Who am I to interpret nature through art?
 Well, I am a human.
 People are all about connection - every individual human has an innate yearning to connect to others.
 In my opinion, interpreting nature through art is simply another bid for connection.
 We have an innate desire to share our interpretation with others in … Continue reading How can we understand nature?
-The Art of Interpretation

 What is nature, really?